 A diligent man with a modest personality, Paul was an intense self-critic.
 For these self-critical characteristics, he destroyed many of his compositions.

 While he wrote lots of music in various genres, he only accepted a few that were satisfying.
-The Sorcerer's Apprentice (L'apprenti sorcier) orchestra piece is his best works that spread the fame to his other works.
+The Sorcerer's Apprentice (L'apprenti sorcier) orchestral piece is his best works that spread the fame to his other works.

 Composer Paul Dukas' biography includes a wealth of writings on music and a modest composition output.
 A Symphony in C major, the opera Ariane et Barbe-Bleue, two other works for solo piano, and a ballet La Peri are his other famous works.
 Paul Dukas was a man of character.

 After French Musicians were divided into progressive and conservative, he didn't side with any but admired both of them.
 Various known composers of his time inspired his composing career.
 Some of them are Berlioz, Beethoven, Franck, Debussy and D'Indy.
 In line with his composing career, Dukas became a music critic, making reviews of five French journals and some of his writings.

 Les Écrits de Paul Dukas sur la musique, has Dukas' best essays ever published.
 Dukas later taught orchestration and composition at the Conservatoire de Paris and the École Normale de Musique.
 Some of his pupils were Olivier Messiaen, Manuel Ponce, Maurice Durufle, and Joaquin Rodrigo.
 Dukas is said to be one of the unlucky artists whose compositions are entirely eclipsed by one work; in this case, The Sorcerer's Apprentice.
 However, composer Paul Dukas took time to provide his insights and aspirations for musical development and his undying love for literature and theatre.

 Early Life and Dual Careers

 Paul Dukas is a renowned French composer born into a Jewish family in Paris, France.
 Dukas' father, Jules Dukas, was a successful banker.
 His mother, a great pianist, died while giving birth to their thirdborn.

 At that time, he was five years old.
 Commonly many talented musicians and composers show signs of their musical talents when they are way too young.
 This was not the case with Dukas.
 Though he took piano lessons, he showed no notable musical talent until the age of 14.
 He began his composition career while convalescing from an illness.

 He won the Prix de Rome prestigious award for his Cantata Velleda in 1888 and took second place in the Conservatoire.
 Disappointed for not winning the top prize, in 1889, Dukas left the Conservatoire.

 After short compulsory military service, his career as a music critic and composer started.
 In 1892, Dukas' career as a critic kicked off with a review of Wagner's Der Ring des Nibelungen, published in La Revue Hebdomadaire and Gazette des Beaux-Arts.
 Dukas became a Chevalier of the Legion of Honor in 1906.
 Dukas

 was gifted in writing music, and he wrote a lot of music, but his perfectionist nature caused him to destroy many of his works out of dissatisfaction.

 He retained only a few compositions.
 In 1892 he started writing an opera, Horn et Riemenhid but only composed one act.
 He later realized that the work was more literary than musical.

 Dukas composed the Symphony in 1895-96 in his early 30s.
 His first performance was in January 1896, a dedication to Paul Vidal.
 Dukas' classical performance was an expression of modernism.
 The rhythmic patterns, outstanding orchestration, and his new impression show Dukas' premonition of future styles to come.

 The sorcerer's Apprentice performance was next after the Symphony, which is the best of Dukas´ composition.
 This short piece composition was based on Der Zauberlehring – Johann Goethe poem.
 According to the oldest academic journal on music, The sorcerer's Apprentice fame overshadowed all of his other compositions and gave Goethe's original poem more fame.

 This symphonic poem was premiered at the Societe Nationale de Musique with Goethe conducting it, and it immediately rose to its popular status.
 The Sorcerer's Apprentice composition was used in Disney's animation film Fantasia in 1940 and Fantasia 2000.

 After The Sorcerer's Apprentice

 After a massive L'apprenti sorcier success, Dukas finished working on two major works for solo piano; the Piano Sonata and Variations, Interlude and Finale on a theme by Rameau.
 Edouard Risler- a famous pianist of the time, premiered these incredible works by Dukas.

 Piano Sonata (1901) is one of the French composer Dukas' great piano works that extend Robert Schumann, Ludwig van Beethoven, and Franz Liszt traditions.
 Variations, interlude et final pour piano sur un thème de Rameau of 1903 represent a translation of Beethoven's Diabelli Variations musical style.

 For the record, Sonata is not performed often, but pianists like Marc-Andre Hamelin and Margaret Fingerhut have added it to their concerts.
 According to Edward Lockspeiser's criticism, Sonata is huge yet not so much known by people.
 Lockspeiser also described the Rameau Variations as more assuring and developed.
 Another operatic composition by Dukas is Ariane et Barbe-Bleue

 The opera was produced at the Opera-Comique in 1907 after seven years of handwork.

 The opera has musical similarities with Debussy's work which is quite apparent owning that they are both work settings of Maeterlinck.

-An Italian conductor and a successful musician Arturo Toscanini conducted the opera in New York, and Sir Thomas Beecham staged it in the famous Covent Gardens in 1937.
+An Italian conductor and a successful musician, Arturo Toscanini conducted the opera in New York, and Sir Thomas Beecham staged it in the famous Covent Gardens in 1937.
 The opera's interest grew more and attracted productions in Paris (1990), Hamburg (1997), and in 2007 it was produced at the Opera Bastille in Paris.

-Another undeniable contribution in the French composer Paul Dukas' biography is his major work, the oriental ballet La Peri in 1912.
+Another undeniable contribution in the French composer Paul Dukas' biography is his major work, the oriental ballet La Péri in 1912.
 Ivan Clustine – a Russian dancer, choreographer, and ballet dancer, originally choreographed La Peri, which was first performed in Paris.